 The role of diagnostics in fertility and pregnancy

-Advanced screening and diagnostic tests empower couples and clinicians to make decisions through pregnancy planning to birth
+Advanced screening and diagnostic tests empower couples and clinicians to make decisions through pregnancy planning to birth.

 Every mother-to-be hopes for a healthy baby.
-Whether she is trying to get pregnant or is pregnant already, it is likely she has some concerns such as infertility, preeclampsia, and Down syndrome.
+Whether she is trying to get pregnant or is pregnant already, it is likely she has some concerns such as infertility, preeclampsia and Down syndrome.

-The good news is that advanced diagnostic tests can equip women and their doctors with the information required to predict, diagnose, and manage many of these conditions.
+The good news is that advanced diagnostic tests can equip women and their doctors with the information required to predict, diagnose and manage many of these conditions.

-Diminished ovarian reserve is one of the major cause of infertility.3 As couples are waiting longer to have children, this becomes an important factor, as it is known that the ovarian follicle pool declines with age.4-7
+Diminished ovarian reserve is one of the major causes of infertility.3 As couples are waiting longer to have children, this becomes an important factor, as it is known that the ovarian follicle pool declines with age.4-7

 Anti-Müllerian hormone (AMH) is a very important and accurate marker of ovarian reserve.
 AMH testing can help physicians determine how many eggs remain in the ovaries and the likelihood of response to In-vitro Fertilization (IVF) drugs.
 AMH is produced in the growing follicles.4-6